 3 For they being ignorant of God’s righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God.

 Man or self-righteousness is purely based on man’s performance or works of the law.
-This is an imperfect righteousness; for no man can keep the whole law completely and continuously without stumbling in one point all through his life.
+This is imperfect righteousness because no man can keep the whole law completely and continuously without stumbling at one point all through his life.

-No man has ever done that except God-Man, the Lord Jesus Christ!
+No man has ever kept God’s law entirely except God-Man, the Lord Jesus Christ!

 The Bible describes our human or self-righteousness as “a filthy rag” in God’s sight (Isa.
 64:6).